Skip to main content

 For each caller response, pick an action from the dropdown.
 The choices include:

-• Continue conversation — move on to the next question or hand off to general handling.
+• Continue: move to next question — move on to the next question or hand off to general handling.

 • Transfer to: [destination] — only appears if you've added transfer destinations under Transfer Calls.